History of Chinese Americans: Agriculture

-Up until the middle of the 19th century, wheat was the primary crop grown in California.
+Until the middle of the 19th century, wheat was the primary crop grown in California.
 The favorable climate allowed the beginning of the intensive cultivation of certain fruits, vegetables and flowers.
 In the East Coast of the United States a strong demand for these products existed.
 However, the supply of these markets became possible only with the completion of the transcontinental railroad.
 Just as with the railway construction, there was a dire manpower shortage in the expanding Californian agriculture sector, so the white landowners began in the 1860s to put thousands of Chinese migrants to work in their large-scale farms and other agricultural enterprises.
 Many of these Chinese laborers were not unskilled seasonal workers, but were in fact experienced farmers, whose vital expertise the Californian fruit, vegetables and wine industries owe much to this very day.
 Despite this, the Chinese immigrants could not own any land on account of the laws in California at the time.
 Nevertheless, they frequently pursued agricultural work under leases or profit-sharing contracts with their employers.

 Many of these Chinese men came from the Pearl River Delta Region in southern China, where they had learned how to develop fertile farmland in inaccessible river valleys.
 This know-how was used for the reclamation of the extensive valleys of the Sacramento-San Joaquin River Delta.
 During the 1870s, thousands of Chinese laborers played an indispensable role in the construction of a vast network of earthen levees in the Sacramento-San Joaquin River Delta in California.
 These levees opened up thousands of acres of highly fertile marshlands for agricultural production.
 Chinese workers were used to construct hundreds of miles of levees throughout the delta's waterways in an effort to reclaim and preserve farmland and control flooding.
 These levees therefore confined waterflow to the riverbeds.
 Many of the workers stayed in the area and made a living as farm workers or sharecroppers, until they were driven out during an outbreak of anti-Chinese violence in the mid-1890s.

 Chinese immigrants settled a few small towns in the Sacramento River delta, two of them: Locke, California, and Walnut Grove, California located 15–20 miles south of Sacramento were predominantly Chinese in the turn of the 20th century.
 Also Chinese farmers contributed to the development of the San Gabriel Valley of the Los Angeles area, followed by other Asian nationalities like the Japanese and Indians.

 Military

 A small number of Chinese fought during the American Civil War.
-Of the approximately 200 Chinese people in the eastern United States at the time, fifty-eight are known to have fought in the Civil War, many of them in the Navy.
+Of the approximately 200 Chinese people in the eastern United States at the time, 58 are known to have fought in the Civil War, many of them in the Navy.
 Most fought for the Union, but a small number also fought for the Confederacy.